-If you want to add a little wow factor to your holiday table, why not serve a whole roasted Brussels sprouts stalk?
-It is quite easy to make, and most people love the novelty of picking sprouts directly off of the stalk.
+If you want to shake up your vegetable side game, why not try serving a whole roasted Brussels sprouts stalk?
+It is easy to make, and most people love the novelty of picking sprouts directly off of the stalk.

-Since Brussels sprouts stalks are seasonal, I try to buy at least one to make for a dinner party while they are available.
-Trader Joe’s is my favorite place to buy a stalk, as the sprouts are typically super fresh and require little trimming or prep.
-This recipe is actually adapted from one that came attached to a TJ’s Brussels sprouts stalk that I bought a few months ago:-).
+Since Brussels sprouts typically appear just before the holidays, I try to buy at least one to make for a dinner party while they are available.
+Trader Joe’s is my favorite place to buy the whole stalks, and I saw them just the other day in T.J.’s produce section.

 The sprouts are all separated on the stalk, so each one is exposed to heat and tends to cook and brown more evenly than if crowded in a pan.
 When the stalk is done, I place it whole on a platter and place a pair of sharp kitchen shears nearby for folks to use for sprouts that don’t detach easily.